 Local military authorities often interpreted this prohibition to include anyone who held any type of office or who in any way benefited from either Confederate state or federal government patronage, thereby preventing a number of otherwise eligible citizens from voting.

 The 1867 Voter Registration includes names of voters who registered in the period between 1867 and 1869.
 A few entries date from 1870, but these occur infrequently.
 The voters' names within each county are listed in the order in which the person registered.

-The Register entry may include the following information:
+The register entry may include the following information:

 - Place of residence